BevisDev/godev/config/README.md

 # Config Package

 The `config` package provides utilities for loading application configuration from files and environment variables.
-It is designed to work with Viper and supports struct binding, environment variable expansion, and flexible type handling.
+It is built on top of Viper and adds support for:

+- strongly-typed struct binding
+- environment variable overrides
+- `$VAR` placeholder expansion
+- nested struct + slice handling.

 ---

 ## Description

-GoDev uses [Viper](https://github.com/spf13/viper) to load environment-specific configuration files based on the `GO_PROFILE` environment variable.
+GoDev uses **Viper** to load configuration files based on an active *profile* (often controlled via the `GO_PROFILE` environment variable)

-Configuration files (e.g., `dev.yml`, `prod.yml`) are typically stored in a `configs/` directory.
+Typical config files live inside a `configs/` directory:

 Switch between environments (e.g., `dev`, `prod`) by setting the `GO_PROFILE` environment variable: